singhalshubh/Temperature-Evolution-Maintaining-Data-Freshness/README.md

  <img src="https://github.com/singhalshubh/Thermal-Aware-Data-Freshness-Formulation-and-Evaluation/blob/main/Results/Schedulablilty%20%20with%20%20different%20%20freshness%20%20boundsunder%20various%20temperature%20constraints.png" width="50%">

 <br>
  For any queries feel free to reach out to me at shubhpal@seas.upenn.edu.
-This research work has been submitted to RTAS 2021.
+This research work is currently in progress(Focusing on comments from RTAS 2021).